Neural nets with basis decomposition layers

 Neural networks incorporating basis decompositions.

 Why might you want to do this?
-For one it is a different lense through which to analyze neural nets’ mysterious success through.
+For one, it is a different lens through which to analyse neural nets’ mysterious success.
 For another, it gives you interpolation for free.
-Also this idea is part of the connection between neural nets and low rank GPs.
+Also, this idea is part of the connection between neural nets and low rank GPs.
 There are possibly other reasons — perhaps the right basis gives you better priors for understanding a partial differential equation?
 Or something else?

 1 Unrolling: Implementing sparse coding using neural nets